Benztropine

 • Dizziness

-Serious side effects requiring immediate discontinuation and medical attention include:
+Serious side effects require immediate discontinuation and medical attention:

 • Palpitations or irregular heartbeat